api7/apisix-mesh-agent/e2e/README.md

 E2E Test Suites
 ===============

-All E2E test suites are run in your local environment, but all related components are run in a Kuberentes cluster, we recommend you to use [Kind](https://kind.sigs.k8s.io/) and we provide some simple comands to create the Kubernetes cluster by kind quickly.
+All E2E test suites are run in your local environment, but all related components are run in a Kubernetes cluster, we recommend you to use [Kind](https://kind.sigs.k8s.io/) and we provide some simple commands to create the Kubernetes cluster by kind quickly.

 Workflow
 ---------

 The e2e framework sets up hooks when running each [ginkgo.Describe](https://pkg.go.dev/github.com/onsi/ginkgo#Describe) block, the `BeforeEach` hook will do the following things before the test case can be run:

 1. Create two namespaces, one for service mesh control plane (like [Istio](https://istio.io)), the other for apps.
 2. Deploy the control plane, now Istio is in use, it uses [modified charts](./charts) to replace [Envoy](https://www.envoyproxy.io/) by apisix-mesh-agent.